wmaterkowska/seismica/README.md

 ## Contributors

-This Seismica app is a solo project developed by [Weronika Materkowska](https://github.com/wmaterkowska).
+This seismica app is a solo project developed by [Weronika Materkowska](https://github.com/wmaterkowska).
 If you have any questions, suggestions, or would like to contribute to the project, please feel free to reach out or submit a pull request.

 - Your Name: [GitHub](https://github.com/wmaterkowska) | [LinkedIn](https://www.linkedin.com/in/weronika-materkowska-848142231/)